 When I asked the waitress what’s in it, she said mascarpone cheese.
 That’s when I knew I had to recreate it.

-While Mascarpone cheese is the key ingredient, I knew it needed more than just Mascarpone cheese to make the mashed potato taste the glorious way it did.
+While mascarpone cheese is the key ingredient, I knew it needed more than just mascarpone cheese to make the mascarpone mashed potato tastes the glorious way it did.

 - heavy cream – provides the rich and creamy texture

 - parmesan cheese – brings a lot of yummy flavors and also help salt the mascarpone mashed potatoes